natezhengbne/staging-building-helper/README.md

 - Remember the most recently used site and cluster as the default for the next session.

 ### 0.0.2

-- Support query staging cluster status through service service-status
+- Support query staging cluster status through service service-status.

+### 1.1.0

+- Supports searching topics using regular expressions.
+It equals `intopic:'TOPIC'`, see Gerrit doc here[https://gerrit-review.googlesource.com/Documentation/user-search.html]

 ## Limitations: